 Historically, a portion of our net sales occur outside the United States, primarily in Europe.
 In addition, we have manufacturing operations at two facilities located in the Lorraine region of France and manufacturing operations in Norfolk, England.
-As a result, our operations are subject to various political, economic and other uncertainties, including risks of restrictive taxation policies, changing political conditions and governmental regulations.
-This includes, for example, the uncertainty surrounding the implementation and effect of the United Kingdom's June 23, 2016 referendum in which voters approved the United Kingdom's exit from the European Union, commonly referred to as "Brexit," including changes to the legal and regulatory framework that apply to the United Kingdom and its relationship with the European Union.
-On March 29, 2017, the UK notified the European Union of its intention to withdraw pursuant to Article 50 of the Lisbon Treaty.
-The terms of the withdrawal are subject to a negotiation period that could last at least two years from the withdrawal notification date.
-Also, a portion of our net sales derived outside the United States, as well as salaries of employees located outside the United States and certain other expenses, are denominated in foreign currencies, including the British pound and the Euro.
+As a result, our operations are subject to various political, economic and other uncertainties, including risks of restrictive taxation policies, changing political conditions and governmental regulations and trade policies.
+This includes the uncertainty surrounding the United Kingdom's expected exit from the European Union, commonly referred to as "Brexit," which is currently scheduled to occur on March 29, 2019.
+The United Kingdom and the European Union have had ongoing negotiations with respect to the United Kingdom's withdrawal terms; however, there is continued uncertainty surrounding their future relationship and whether a transition plan will be agreed.
+Brexit could adversely affect European or worldwide political, regulatory, economic or market conditions and could contribute to instability in political institutions and regulatory agencies.
+Brexit could also have the effect of disrupting the free movement of goods, services, and people between the United Kingdom, the European Union and elsewhere.

+In addition, a portion of our net sales derived outside the United States, as well as salaries of employees located outside the United States and certain other expenses, are denominated in foreign currencies, including the British pound and the Euro.
 We are, therefore, subject to risk of financial loss resulting from fluctuations in exchange rates of these currencies against the U.S. dollar.
 Brexit has caused, and may continue to result in, significant volatility in global stock markets and currency exchange rate fluctuations of the U.S. dollar relative to other foreign currencies in which we conduct business.
 In addition, political unrest, terrorist acts, military conflict and disease outbreaks have increased the risks of doing business abroad in general.